-Nursing is the largest health care profession in the United States, providing limitless and rewarding career opportunities for graduates.
-The Associate Degree in Nursing at KVCC prepares graduates to care for individuals and families, helping them attain, maintain, or recover optimal health and functioning.
+Nursing is the largest healthcare profession in the United States, providing limitless and rewarding career opportunities for graduates.
+The Associate Degree in Nursing at KVCC prepares students to care for individuals and families, helping them attain, maintain, or recover optimal health and functioning.

-The Associate Degree Nursing Programs, both generic and LPN to ADN, at Kennebec Valley Community College (Main Campus) in Fairfield, Maine are accredited by the Accreditation Commission for Education in Nursing (ACEN).
-The most recent accreditation decision made by the ACEN Board of Commissioners for the Associate Degree Nursing Programs, both generic and LPN to ADN, is Continuing Accreditation
+The Associate Degree Nursing Programs, both generic and LPN to ADN at Kennebec Valley Community College located in Fairfield, Maine is accredited by the: Accreditation Commission for Education in Nursing (ACEN).